AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 ┌ Warning: Instability detected.
 Aborting
 ```

-## Streamfunction-Poisson Formulation
+## Stream Function / Poisson Problem Formulation (Correct)

 There are cohomological reasons why the above model formulation produces low-quality simulations.
-The variable **X** is physically required to be in the kernel of $\Delta$, but that isn't guaranteed by the model formulation above.
-To fix this, you can use the solve for the stream-function by introducing a Laplacian solve as part of the update law.
+The variable of interest is physically required to be in the kernel of $\Delta$, but that isn't guaranteed by the model formulation above.
+To fix this, you can use the solve for the stream function by introducing a Laplacian solve as part of the update law.

 Due to the equation $$du = -\Delta\psi$$ we can solve for the stream function with a linear solve of the Laplacian.